Artemis program: SpaceX Starship

 The SpaceX Starship system is a fully-reusable super heavy-lift Earth-launch system which is under development.
 It consists of a first-stage booster named Super-Heavy and a second-stage space vehicle which is generally named Starship and which will have several variants.
 A Starship HLS mission will use three variants: a tanker, a propellant depot, and the Starship HLS itself which will be designed only for lunar landings and takeoffs, and not for Earth landings.
 Some variants will be able to return to Earth for reuse.

 The second-stage Starships are fully self-contained spacecraft, complete with their own propulsion systems.
-The combined Starship system using standard Starship variants for its second-stage is planned to launch crews and cargo, which may then be used to support the various developmental needs of the Artemis program, and also to support the needs of other NASA and SpaceX programs.
+The combined Starship system using standard Starship variants for its second stage is planned to launch crews and cargo, which may then be used to support the various developmental needs of the Artemis program, and also to support the needs of other NASA and SpaceX programs.

 The SpaceX Starship is also qualified to be bid for Commercial Lunar Payload Services (CLPS) launches, and in 2021 was the winning NASA bid for a crewed lunar landing.

-Falcon Heavy

-The SpaceX Falcon Heavy is a partially reusable heavy-lift launcher.
-It will be used to launch the first two Gateway modules into NRHO.
-It will also be used to launch the Dragon XL spacecraft on supply missions to Gateway, and it is qualified to be bid for other launches under the CLPS program.
-It was selected under CLPS to launch the VIPER mission, though this mission was later cancelled in 2024 due to cost overruns and mission delays.

-CLPS launchers

-Under the CLPS (Commercial Lunar Payload Service) program, qualified CLPS vendors can use any launcher that meets their mission requirements.